sinergy/ykquiz/README.md

 startActivity(intent);
 ```

-For much more complex data structure, I would defined some custom data structure class or POJO which implement the `Parcelable` interface to model the data. for example, a `Product` class:
+For much more complex data structure, I would define some custom data structure class or POJO which implement the `Parcelable` interface to model the data.
+For example, a `Product` class:

 ```java
 public class Product implements Parcelable {